This post is also available in: Español

-Florida has no separate law for “drugged driving.”
-If a police officer believes you are under the influence of drugs, they may request you submit to a blood or urine test (Breathalyzer tests will not show the presence of drugs), and you may be charged for being under the influence.
+Florida has no separate law for drugged driving.
+If a police officer believes you are under the influence of drugs, they may request you submit to a blood or urine test (breathalyzer tests will not show the presence of drugs), and you may be charged for being under the influence.
+In such situations, it’s important to consider consulting with a drug case lawyer to understand your rights and options.
 You can refuse to take the test, but refusal can lead to a separate misdemeanor charge.

 Whether you have been drinking or using another drug and are caught driving, the penalties are the same:

-If your DUI caused property damage, injury, or death, you can expect penalties to be much more severe, including vehicular homicide.
-A vehicular homicide charge has a minimum four-year prison term for a first offense.
+If your DUI caused property damage, injury, or death, you can expect charges and penalties to be much more severe.
+For example, a vehicular homicide charge has a minimum four-year prison term for a first offense.

 Our clients often have questions about their DUI arrest before they talk with us.
 You may have some of the same questions before your consultation.

 I was sitting in my driveway.
-Can I get a DUI?
+Can I be charged with DUI?

 In Florida, the statute says you are guilty of driving under the influence if you are in “actual physical control” of a vehicle.
-The courts have decided this means if you’re sitting in your driveway or standing near your car with your keys in your hand.
+The courts have decided this can mean if you’re sitting in your driveway or even standing near your car with your keys in your hand.
 The bottom line is whether the arresting officer thinks you were going to drive.

-What do I say when I get arrested?
+What do I say when I am arrested?

 There are some things you must say when you’re taken into custody.

 Once you have invoked your right to remain silent, you cannot talk to the police about anything else without losing your right.
-It’s best to request an attorney immediately and then say nothing else until your arraignment.
+It’s best to request a DUI lawyer immediately and then say nothing else until your arraignment.